associatedpress/geomancer/README.md

 geomancer
 =========

-OpenSource tool to help journalists easily mash up data based on shared geography.
+Tool for journalists to join geographic data to existing spreadsheets